pwagener/backbone.conduit/README.md

 Performance varies, but typically loading data into a `Conduit.QuickCollection` is ~ 50% faster than a `Backbone.Collection`.

 ### What's New?
-Release 0.6.X introduces the `Conduit.sparseData` and `Conduit.SparseCollection`, an experiment in managing Backbone data in a worker thread.
-Now with asynchronous (and fast) sorting, filtering, and mapping of your data!
+The 0.6.X release introduces the `Conduit.sparseData` module and the `Conduit.SparseCollection`.
+These are an experiment in managing Backbone data in a worker thread.
+Now with asynchronous sorting, filtering, mapping, and reducing of your data!
+Check out the [The Demo](http://conduit.wagener.org) to see it working live.

 ### Interesting.
 Can you tell me more?
 - Sure!
 [Here's the Documentation](http://pwagener.github.io/backbone.conduit/).